Full Courses- College Credit Available

 College Credit Available!

-Book Study: Healing Discipline: Bringing hope for Shattered Lives: A guide for Educators
+Book Study: Healing Discipline: Hope for Shattered Lives; A Guide for Educators

 In the last decade there has been a significant shift in children’s behaviors.
 In the past teachers had 1 or 2 students every few years that had significant behavior concerns.
 Now teachers are seeing an increase where they may have a handful of students every year that cause significant disruption to the learning environment.
 This has had a huge impact in the school setting.
 Teachers are no longer able to just teach as they are spending a large amount of time trying to manage students’ behaviors.
 This is occurring at the same time where there has been an increase in accountability for students’ academic performance.
 This increase in responsibility has been a drain on teachers.
 Teachers have reported that they often feel like they are in a domestic violence situation with their students.
 Never knowing when their students are going misbehave or explode.